autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 ## Validator lifecycle

-Validator lifecycle management comprises registration, pausing, and reactivation.
+Validator lifecycle management comprises registration, participation in the consensus committee, jailing for accountability faults, pausing, and reactivation.

 The sequence of lifecycle events for a validator is: